tarunika11/Portfolio-/README.md

-# Portfolio-# Hi there, I'm SwathiPreetha Rajalingam! 👋
+# Portfolio-# Hi there, I'm Sugitha! 👋

 I'm a passionate developer with a love for learning and exploring new technologies.
 Here are a few things about me: